vica781/Weather_Info_CLI/README.md

 The interactive parts of the application:

 - Menu
   - The menu is the central feature of the application.
-It gives to the user four possibilities to proceed:
+It gives to the user five possibilities to proceed:
     - Get the weather information
     - Weather Components Explanation
     - Display Search History
+    - Instructions
     - Exit from the application
 - Name Input
 - City and Country Input